CAPJackie/spring-boot-rest-api/README.md

 21. Download and install [Insomnia](https://insomnia.rest/download) and test ALL the endpoints of your API.

 ## Part 2: Implementing the Tasks Microservice RESTFUL API

-1. Follow the previous part 10 first steps
+1. Follow the previous part steps
 2. Create a new package called ***dto*** and inside define your ***TaskDto*** object with at least the following fields:
 	- name
 	- description